 Enjoy combining field research with laboratory and/or glasshouse experiments

 Enjoy working in a multi-cultural research community

-Postdoctoral Fellows: I don’t currently have funding for postdoctoral fellows but there are opportunities.
-For example in New Zealand AGMARDT (Agricultural and Marketing Research and Development) postdoctoral fellowships may be applicable to plant invasion ecology.
+Postdoctoral Fellows: I don’t currently have funding for new postdoctoral fellows but there are opportunities.
+For example in New Zealand AGMARDT (Agricultural and Marketing Research and Development) postdoctoral fellowships may be applicable to pollination ecology.
 Click here to apply.